juashyam/nokey-password-keeper/README.md

 ![NoKey - A Stupid Password Keeper](https://github.com/user-attachments/assets/6799d6c8-83bd-45cb-a268-2276bab445f1)

-NoKey - A Stupid Password Keeper is a Chrome/Edge extension to save/display records from the IndexedDB.
+NoKey - A Stupid Password Keeper is a lightweight Chrome/Edge extension designed to simplify your daily development workflow.
+It allows you to securely store and manage login credentials locally using the browser's IndexedDB.

+With its simple interface, you can quickly add, retrieve, and copy usernames and passwords, eliminating the need to search through files or notes.
+NoKey is perfect for developers and tech professionals who need a no-fuss solution for managing admin accounts and other login information.

+All data is stored locally, ensuring privacy and quick access.
+Download NoKey today and streamline your workflow!

 ## ❗ Disclaimer